NatashaPredov/Project-2/README.md

 For this project we will be creating three machine learning models to fit and apply the data to, to determine which model returns the best trading performance.

+The timeline for this project covers: Aug 2017 - Aug 2022 per reccomendation for a 5 year period to ensure accurancy and industry standard.

 The three models are as follows:
 Model 1: Machine Learning model using PyeCarrot